MohosinMiah/Design-Pattern-In-Java/Behavioral _Design_Pattern/ChainResponsibilityDesignPattern.md

 # The Chain of Responsibility design pattern is a behavioral design pattern that allows you to pass requests along a chain of handlers.
 Each handler decides either to process the request or pass it to the next handler in the chain.

 ```
-// Define the Handler interface:
+// Define the Handler interface

 public interface Handler {
     void setNextHandler(Handler nextHandler);